-If this post inspires you, please consider clicking the google +1 button above.
+If this post inspires you to want to homestead, please consider sharing and help get the word out!
 Thanks so much for your support!

 The Dervaes Family’s Urban Homestead